demisto/content/Packs/F5/Integrations/F5_ASM/README.md

 ### f5-asm-policy-whitelist-ips-add
 ***
-Add a new whitelisted IP to a policy.
+Adds a new whitelisted IP address to a policy.

 #### Base Command